Byron Buxton Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in MLB.
+- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers have a 4.62 team ERA that ranks 25th among all league pitching staffs.
+- The Tigers have the 24th-ranked team ERA across all league pitching staffs (4.57).

-- Tigers pitchers combine to rank 20th in baseball in home runs allowed (84 total, 1.3 per game).
+- Tigers pitchers combine to give up 85 total home runs at a clip of 1.3 per game (to rank 20th in the league).

-- His most recent appearance was in relief on Sunday when the lefty tossed 4 1/3 innings against the Arizona Diamondbacks, surrendering two earned runs while giving up just one hit.
+- His most recent appearance came in relief on Sunday when the left-hander threw 4 1/3 innings against the Arizona Diamondbacks, surrendering two earned runs while allowing only one hit.

+- The 25-year-old has a 7.23 ERA and 7.7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .302 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.